 What kinds of things should you say “no” to?
 Can you share when you may have felt pressured to say “yes,” but should have given a “no” answer?

 4. And the sin which so easily entangles us – This aspect is easy to understand.
 Sin is sneaky.
 It is so easy to begin tolerating it.
 Sin builds up a wall in between us and God and keeps us from being effective in our service for Him.
 Be quick to recognize sin and repent of it.

 6. Fixing our eyes on Jesus – This verse has the answer.
-We should not be like Peter who took his eyes of Jesus when walking on the water and saw the crashing waves around him.
-Then his faith faltered and he began to sink.
+We should not be like Peter who took his eyes off of Jesus when walking on the water and saw the crashing waves around him.
+At that point, his faith faltered and he began to sink.
 The same thing will happen to us if we begin to focus on the circumstances and the world around us instead of on Jesus.
-In what practical ways can we fix our eyes on Jesus everyday?
+In what practical ways can we fix our eyes on Jesus every day?